WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 Vata (Air and Ether)

-Vata Dosha being the combination of Air and Ether, is the most powerful of the Doshas, being the life-force itself.
-Vata force creates movement, controls breathing, impulses, blinking, sensual acuteness and heart pulsation.
+Vata Dosha being the combination of Air and Ether, is the most powerful of the Doshas, being the life force itself.
+Vata force creates movement, and controls breathing, impulses, blinking, sensual acuteness, and heart pulsation.

 Pitta (Fire and Water)